gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Core plugins are always in the `org.gradle` namespace.

-##### Open Questions

-* What precautions need to be taken when adding a new plugin to the core list? as these will take precedence over the previously used implementation of an unqualified and unversioned plugin spec?
+*Note:* If a Gradle release includes a new plugin in the core namespace, this needs to be advertised.
+Technically, it's a breaking change.
+If the to-be-upgraded build was using an unqualified id to depend on a plugin where there is now a core plugin with the same unqualified id, the build will fail because core plugin dependencies cannot contain version numbers.
+The resolution is to fully qualify the plugin id.

 #### Script plugin resolver